martkist/martkist/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Syscoin Core in Unix.
+Some notes on how to build Martkist Core in Unix.

 (For BSD specific instructions, see [build-openbsd.md](build-openbsd.md) and/or [build-netbsd.md](build-netbsd.md))

 Note
 ---------------------
-Always use absolute paths to configure and compile syscoin and the dependencies, for example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile martkist and the dependencies, for example, when specifying the path of the dependency:

 ```shell